 Why Choose A Pocket Superzoom Camera Over Your Camera Phone?

 Most of you probably have a camera phone you use for casual point-and-shoot photography.
 Many of you probably even have a Smart Phone that takes really good pictures.
 So why should you buy a pocket superzoom when your camera phone is so good?
 There are three reasons: lens, control and sensor.
 Even if you’ve got the best Smart Phone (I’m talking to you iPhone 5 and Galaxy S4 owners), you’re still limited by awkward and minimal controls, a fixed lens and a small sensor (yes, size does matter – with sensors, anyway).
 The main selling point of a pocket superzoom is the huge zoom range.
 You can’t replicate that with any Instagram filter, with digital zoom or by cropping.
 And even though your Smart Phone has amazing image quality (for a Smart Phone), it can’t compete with any of the cameras in this guide.
 There’s a reason I carry a Smart Phone in one pocket and a pocket superzoom in the other.
 With a good pocket superzoom you’ll have a camera in your pocket that can take pictures good enough to print and frame.
-And the top pocket superzooms now all have built-in Wi-Fi with iOS / Android apps so you can wirelessly transfer photos from the camera to your phone.
+And the top pocket superzooms now all have built-in Wi-Fi with iOS / Android apps so you can wirelessly transfer photos from the camera to your phone (watch our digital camera Wi-Fi demo video to see it in action).
 If you get a camera without Wi-Fi you can add wireless functionality with an Eye-Fi SD card [link].
 The bottom line is, with a Wi-Fi pocket superzoom camera you’ll be able to do everything you already do with your camera phone, but you’ll be able to do it with much better quality.

 Why Choose A Pocket Superzoom Camera Over A Premium Compact Camera?